prasadganta/azurewithcosmos/README.md

 # azurewithcosmos
-# How to deploy spirngboot application using cosmos db
+# How to deploy spirngboot with cosmos db application
 # Creating the docker image and pushing into  Azure container registery
 # Deploying the docker image into Azure Kubernates service cluster